Posted on Oct 13, 2021

 Participates in the evaluation of services, as

-Performs other duties as authorized and/or requested by the Program
+Perform other activities as authorized and/or requested by the Program

-Holds a university degree or college diploma in social work or a related
+Holds a university degree or college diploma in Youth Services or a related field that provides mental health services to

 Must have a clean and valid Vulnerable Sector Screen